PT0-003 Practice Test Questions

 D. Articulation of alignment

-Articulation of Alignment (Option D):
+Articulation of impact

 A penetration tester discovers data to stage and exfiltrate.
 The client has authorized movement to the tester's attacking hosts only.
 Which of the following would be most appropriate to avoid alerting the SOC?